Module 4 - Realizing FAIR data#

 Test your knowledge!#

-Now that you know more about how to organise your data and name your files, we can talk about documentation.
+Now that you know more about how to properly organise the data/code of your project by applying a clear folder structure and appropriate file naming convention, we can talk about documentation.
 Documentation is vital to making your work understandable, which is, in turn, necessary for your work to be reusable.

-Documentation is important not only for data, but for your projects in general, including the code you write.
-Your documentation should provide context for your project and its data and should, for example, provide information about the data collection, structure, and ownership.
+Documentation is important not only for data, but for your projects in general, including the code (software) you write.
+Your documentation should provide context for your project and its data.
+Also, documentation should provide, for example, information about the data collection, structure, and ownership.

 In the next 📽️ video we will talk about different methods and tools you can use to document projects, datasets, and code.
 We will also briefly talk about metadata.